ArceLopera/PowershellWeb/docs/get_member.md

 3. Filter the results by name or type:

     ``` pwsh
-    Get-Process | Get-Member -Name "Name"
+    Get-Process | Get-Member -Name "<Name>"
     ```

-    This command retrieves only the properties with the name "Name" from the Get-Process cmdlet.
+    This command retrieves only the properties with the name "<Name>" from the Get-Process cmdlet.

-4. Retrieve the type of an object:

-    ``` pwsh
-    "Hello World" | Get-Member -MemberType Type
-    ```

-    This command retrieves the type of the object "Hello World".

-5. View the static properties of a .NET class:
+4. View the static properties of a .NET class:

     ``` pwsh
     [System.Math] | Get-Member -Static -MemberType Property